timothyrjames/googlesample/README.md

 This is my first repository and my first commit.

-I am making changes to this file.
+I am making changes to this file for a test in vim.